 - You have the right to obtain human intervention if contesting a decision based on any automated decision-making means.
 For example, before offering you a loan, we may carry out an automated credit search.
 CRA’s provide us with data and analytics that may help us with this search and our own data, knowledge, processes and practices will also play a significant role in our decision to lend.
 If you contest the automated decision, we are able to carry out a manual review of your data.
 However, this may not change the outcome of the initial automated decision and this may still result in you being refused a product or service

 - You have the right to move, copy or transfer personal data.
 If we are processing data to perform our obligations to you, or because you consented, if that processing is carried out by automated means, we will help you to move, copy or transfer your personal data to other IT systems.
 If you request, we will supply you with the relevant personal data in a format which is readily accessible by most IT systems

 - You have a right to access the personal information that we hold about you.
 We won’t charge you for this request, however, we may charge a reasonable fee if your request is largely unfounded or if you make repeated requests.
-Please make your request in writing to the team that services your account.
+Please make your request to the team that services your account.
 If you require a specific document please make this clear.
 Telephone calls will not be provided as standard as not all departments will record their calls.
 If you require a specific conversation, please provide as much detail as possible to enable us to locate this on your behalf

 Transfer of your personal information overseas

 Some or all of your personal information may be transferred to, stored or processed by service providers of ours located in countries outside the UK.